-case
+Searched case Operator

-Use the SAQL case operator within a foreach statement to create logic that chooses between conditions.
-The case operator supports two syntax forms: searched case expression and simple case expression.
+Use case in a foreach statement to assign different field values in different situations. case supports two syntax forms: searched case and simple case.
+This section shows searched case.

 Null Operators

 Use null operators to select records that have (or do not have) fields with null values.